isomerpages/nlb-biblioasia/_jul-to-sep-2013/The Way We Were: Evolution of the Singapore Family.md

 #### **Arrival of the British**

 With the “civilising mission” as justification for colonialism, the British took an anthropological approach in their task of documenting the lifestyles and cultures of the natives.
 Through such understanding, the colonials hoped to colonise the natives better, inviting as little opposition as possible to their rule.
-The British discovered many indigenous people living in the forests or sea such as the Semangs or the Orang Laut.
+The British discovered many indigenous people living in the forests or on the sea such as the Semangs or the Orang Laut.
 Indigenous families tended to live in small groups and lived wherever there was food.
-This small nuclear family type enabled families to move to wherever the food was.[^4] The same could also be said about the Orang Laut (meaning sea people), which was another group of indigenous people who had lived in the area for centuries,[^5] “almost the whole of their life being spent upon the water in a wretched little canoe… A man and his wife and one or two children are usually to be found in these miserable *sampans*, for subsistence they depend on their success in fishing.”[^6]
+This small nuclear family type enabled families to move to wherever the food was.[^4] The same could also be said about the Orang Laut (Sea People) – another group of indigenous people who lived in the area for centuries:[^5] “almost the whole of their life being spent upon the water in a wretched little canoe… A man and his wife and one or two children are usually to be found in these miserable *sampans*, for subsistence they depend on their success in fishing.”[^6]

 <img style="width: 80%;" src="/images/Vol%209%20Issue%202/Singapore%20family/Malay%20family1.jpg">
-<div style="background-color: white;">Photograph of a Malay family taken in 1900. <i>Courtesy of National Archives Singapore.</i></div>
+<div style="background-color: white;">Photograph of a Malay family, 1900. <i>Courtesy of National Archives Singapore.</i></div>

 During this period, the British classified the Malays into two classes, the native and the foreign Malays.
 This division was more geographical than ethnographical.
 According to Frank Swettenham, in *British Malaya*, the Malays are descendants of people who crossed from the south of India to Sumatra, mixed with a people already inhabiting that island, and gradually spread themselves over the most central and fertile States \[of Malaya\].
 Foreign Malays came to Malaya from the borders of Kedah, Patani, Kelantan and the Southern Siamese states, including those from the seas —Acehnese, Javanese, Mandalings, Minangkabau, Palembang, Labuan, Borneo and Bugis.
 The native Malays are the descendants of the old Sumatran colonialists and intermarried with local aborigines and subsequent immigrants.
 There is an impression that the Malays live as part of the extended family,

 … He never fails in respect towards his superiors.
 He has a proper reverence for constituted authority… His domestic life is almost idyllic.
 Towards his servants he is considerate and friendly… He is indulgent to his wife, and perhaps even more so to his children, whom he generally spoils.
 He supports his own relatives through thick and thin, but his sense of charity does not take him beyond the family circle.
 He is content to live in his own life in the bosom of his family like, a “frog beneath a coconut shell *[katak di bawah tempurung]*. [^7]